The New Romantics

 (Robert Southey, ‘The Cataract of Lodore‘)

 After a rushed recital, we packed our kit into two cars and drove out of Keswick, past Derwentwater and Bassenthwaite, before turning off the main road and climbing up into the fells where the clouds began to darken overhead.
-I turned up the heating and shuffled some feel-good music, reluctant to dwell on Coleridge’s description of these mountains as ‘Monsters’ performing ‘deeds of darkness, weather plots and storm conspiracies’, when he made the same journey from Greta Hall to Wast Water in August 1802.
+I turned up the heating and shuffled some feel-good music, reluctant to dwell on Coleridge’s description of these mountains as ‘Monsters’ performing ‘deeds of darkness, weather plots and storm conspiracies’ back when he made the same journey from Greta Hall to Wastwater in August 1802.

-After an hour or so, we dropped down out of the clouds, towards Wast Water which Wordsworth described in his Guide to the Lakes as ‘a long, narrow, stern and desolate lake’.
-But as we unpacked the cars and took in the epic views of Great Gable, Scafell Pike and the Screes, we felt anything – everything – but desolate.
-The surface was still, despite the clouds and strong chance of rain.
-In fact, this could have been the exact same view which Coleridge found on 4 August 1802 when he reached Wast Water and discovered the ‘glory of reflections’, ‘a whole new world of images’ reflected back at him.
+Wordsworth described Wastwater as ‘a long, narrow, stern and desolate lake’, but as we unpacked our kit and took in the epic views of Great Gable and Scafell Pike, we felt anything – everything – but desolate.
+Despite the clouds and strong likelihood of rain, the surface was still.
+This could have been the exact same view Coleridge found on 4 August 1802 when he reached Wastwater and discovered ‘a whole new world of images’ reflected back at him.

-We unpacked the cars and started to change, a chaotic process which involved squeezing cold feet through leg holes, zipping each other into wetsuits, packing tow floats and so on.
-After years of practice, you might think we’d be better at this, huddled in dryrobes with our clothes flung across the hillside, like a flock of eccentric, colourful sheep.
+We started to change – a chaotic process which involved squeezing cold feet through leg holes, zipping each other into wetsuits, packing tow floats and so on.
+After years of practice, you might think we’d be better at this, huddled in Dryrobes with our clothes flung across the hillside, like a flock of eccentric, colourful sheep.

-But amidst the talk of Terrapins vs. Silvertips and whether we should pack gels or Haribo for the swim, I realised no one seemed surprised to see us here.
-Over the years, we’ve all become used to bemused onlookers who point and ask, ‘You’re not going to swim, are you?’
-But here, we felt as much a part of this landscape as the hikers, the cyclists, the kayaker packing up his Defender who stopped to ask if we’d like a photo before the swim.
+But amidst the talk of Terrapins vs Silvertips and whether we should pack gels or Haribo for the swim, I realised no one seemed surprised to see us here.
+Over the years, we’ve all become used to bemused onlookers who point and ask, ‘You’re not going to swim, are you?!’
+But here, we felt as much a part of the landscape as the hikers, cyclists and the kayaker packing up his Defender who stopped to ask if we’d like a photo before the swim.

 Kate and Kari went first.
 Simon and Lance were close behind.
-Nathan and Amanda, our two fastest swimmers, had set off on foot in the opposite direction to look for another start point further down the lake.
-I waited for Cameron, who’d stopped to take photos of the red swim caps amidst these epic scenes.
-I stood, waist deep, adjusting to the cold, wondering what was ahead.
-But then, with the camera back in Cameron’s tow float, we stumbled out across the jagged rocks, took a deep breath and started to swim.
+Meanwhile, Nathan and Amanda, our two fastest swimmers, set off on foot in the opposite direction to look for another start point further down the lake.
+I waited for Cameron, who’d stopped to take photos of our red swim caps amidst these epic scenes.
+I stood, waist deep, adjusting to the cold, wondering what was ahead, and then, with the camera back in Cameron’s tow float, we stumbled out across the jagged rocks, took a deep breath and began to swim.

 Water is where we go to challenge ourselves.
 For some, it’s the cold, perhaps the conditions, perhaps the distance.
-For me, it’s the eerie sense of what’s down there, in the gloom.
+For me, it’s the eerie sense of what’s down there, in the darkness.

 Fear was an important part of the Romantic poets’ fascination with the natural world.
-During the late 18th and early 19th Centuries, there were repeated attempts to distinguish between beauty and what’s known as the ‘sublime’ – a fashionable but complex, evolving concept which starts with an experience of awe – perhaps terror – at the natural world, before sparking reflections on both our relationship with and perception of the outside world.
+Around this time, there were repeated attempts to distinguish between beauty and what’s known as the ‘sublime’ – a fashionable but evolving concept which starts with an experience of awe – perhaps terror – at the natural world, before sparking reflections on both our relationship with and perception of the outside world.

 And I have felt